samthemogul/luxvilla/README.md

 # Luxvilla Application

-The Real Estate Application is a full-stack web platform designed for listing and selling houses.
+The Real Estate Application is a web platform designed for listing and selling houses.
 It facilitates communication between sellers and buyers and provides a seamless payment experience within the application.

 ## Features